 H-1B visa petitions for FY 2020 will be accepted starting on April 1, 2019.
 So, if you are an employer who is considering hiring a foreign national, now is the time to prepare the visa petition(s) packets.

 The electronic registration system will not be implemented in 2019.
 Employers must still prepare and submit their fully documented cases to the Department of Homeland Security (DHS) during the first five business days of April 2019.
 If your petition is selected under the cap and DHS grants your H-1B authorization, the authorization should begin on or after October 1, 2019.

 What is the H-1B selection process?

-What is the H-1B Visa lottery process under the new rule published on January 31st?
+What is the H-1B Visa lottery process and the changes made under the new rule published on January 31st?

-The Department of Homeland Security (DHS) published a new rule on January 31, 2019 that makes significant changes to the way in which DHS will administer the annual H-1B allocation (the H-1B cap).
-Starting in April 2019, DHS will change the order in which the agency allocates the available slots under the H-1B cap.
-USCIS and DHS went through few steps to change the lottery process and published the final rule on Jan 31st, 2019.
+DHS published a new rule on January 31, 2019 that makes significant changes to the way in which DHS will administer the annual H-1B allocation (the H-1B cap), by changing the order in which the agency allocates the available slots under the H-1B cap.
+USCIS and DHS went through a few steps to change the lottery process and published the final rule on January 31st, 2019.
 Below are the key changes to the Lottery Process:

-- USCIS Notifies electronically the selected registrants’ employer/sponsors to file H1B petitions within 90 days.
+>USCIS will notify electronically the selected registrants’ employer/sponsors to file H-1B petitions within 90 days.
 They will time it to fall on April 1st.
 The unselected registrations are kept on reserve to do another selected as needed.

-- Employers need to file H1B petition using the standard process like before using LCA, Fees and all the information supporting the H1B job offer for the selected registrant.
+>Employers need to file the H-1B petition using the standard process like before using Labor Condition Application (LCA), Fees and all the information supporting the H-1B job offer for the selected registrant.

 What happens if your petition is not selected?